Reading-eScience-Centre/coverage-jsapi/Coverage.md

 ### .type

+The coverage type is a URI that describes which concept the coverage represents, e.g. http://www.topografix.com/GPX#Track.
+It may be used by implementations to choose a more appropriate visualization than by just simply looking at the domain type (e.g. http://coveragejson.org/def#Trajectory)

+### .domainType

 The domain type of the coverage given as a URI, e.g. http://coveragejson.org/def#Profile.
-The domain type is typically enough to choose an appropriate implementation for rendering without loading any domain data.
-Since parameter and range data is standardized, the domain type is enough to check whether an implementation can support it.
+The domain type is typically enough to choose a (possibly generic) implementation for visualization/processing.
+This property is identical to the [`Domain.type`](Domain.md) property.
+It allows to make early decisions without actually loading the domain with `.loadDomain()`.

 ### .bbox